calebpollman/web-scraping-parallel-processing/post.md

 ## Introduction

-This is a quick post that looks at how to speed up a simple, Python-based web scraping and crawling script with the parallel Processing via the multiprocessing library.
+This is a quick post that looks at how to speed up a simple, Python-based web scraping and crawling script with parallel processing via the multiprocessing library.
 We'll also break down the script itself and show how to test the parsing functionality.

 TODO: add image

 After completing this tutorial you should be able to:

-1. Scrape and crawl websites with Selenium and Beautiful Soup
+1. Scrape and crawl websites with Selenium and parse HTML with Beautiful Soup
 1. Set up unittest to test the scraping and parsing functionalities
 1. Set up multiprocessing to execute the web scraper in parallel
 1. Configure headless mode for ChromeDriver with Selenium